-Workspaces is a collaborative environment for a group of users to develop and test APIs.
+A workspace is a view of all the Postman things you’ve come to use: collections, environments, mocks, monitors, and more.
 Individuals can organize their work in personal workspaces and teams can collaborate in team workspaces.

-Regardless of the type of workspace, you can share elements in specific teams and multiple workspaces at the same time.
-We define elements in Postman as Collections, Monitors, Documentation, Mocks, Environments, and Integrations.
+Regardless of the type of workspace, you can share elements in multiple workspaces at the same time.
+Workspace elements include collections, monitors, mocks, environments, and integrations.

 Personal workspaces are visible only to you.
 If you don’t have a Postman account, you can have only one personal workspace.
 If you do have an account, you can create an unlimited number of workspaces.